AndrewGuerrero/ng-caryll/content/effective_cpp.md

 study(p);   // error! protected by inheritance
 ```

-However, some things that are applicable to the base `class` is not applicable to the derived
+Yet, some things that are applicable to the base `class` are not applicable to the derived
 `class`.
-For example,
+For example:

 **Birds and penguins**